BookStackApp/website/content/blog/bookstack-release-v22-09.md

 being logged for the change with a "System auto-update of internal links" changelog message.
 To support this addition, the default per-page revision limit has increased from 50 to 100 entries.

-There may still be some logical gaps that will produce old links, such as restoring old page revision, but this should handle most costs to ensure internal links stay current.
+There may still be some logical gaps that will produce old links, such as restoring an old page revision, but this should handle most cases to ensure internal links stay current.

 ### OIDC Group Sync Support